 This webinar brings together five TM Forum subject matter experts to discuss and answer key questions about emerging trends and how the Forum’s activities and assets can help companies collaborate and partner to create, deliver and monetize innovative digital services.

-Learn all the vital issues relating to Customer Centricity in this convenient and invaluable online training course.
-Discover how to gain a clearer knowledge of your customers’ behavior and intentions using data analytics, respond to customers through the channels that they choose (omnichannel), and use metrics to measure what matters to the customer as a yardstick of operational performance.
+Learn how to leverage TM Forum’s tools and best practices to find pragmatic solutions to transforming the culture and processes of your organization for optimum customer experience excellence.
+Discover how to gain a clearer knowledge of your customers’ behavior and intentions using data analytics, respond to customers through the channels that they choose (omnichannel), and use metrics to measure what matters to the customer.

 This interactive course takes a practical approach to implementing CEM, identifying where you need to start and how to scope and set up your CEM projects.